 For all graduate co-op participants, full-time employment during co-op is considered an integral part of their educational process; therefore, they will retain their student status during the six-month period.

-For more information regarding the graduate co-op program and eligible majors, please visit the Steinbright Career Development Center Website.
-For more information about the ISSS Curriculum Practical Training, please visit the ISSS Website.
+For more information regarding the graduate co-op program and eligible majors, please visit the Steinbright Career Development Center website.
+For more information about the ISSS Curricular Practical Training (CPT) [PDF], please visit the ISSS Website.